Peter Tekeli: Family background and early career

-Seven Years’ War
+Seven Years' War

 Tekeli advanced further in his military career in Russia during the Seven Years' War, at the beginning of which he had the rank of second major.
-On 30th (old style - 19th) of August 1757, he was wounded during the Battle of Gross-Jägersdorf.
+On August 1757, he was wounded during the Battle of Gross-Jägersdorf.
 After his participation in the storming of the Küstrin Fortress, he was raised to the rank of lieutenant colonel in 1758.
 Tekeli participated in the Battle of Zorndorf, the Battle of Kay and the decisive Battle of Kunersdorf in 1759, which marked Prussia's defeat in the war.

 Tekeli contributed to the Russian capture of Berlin in 1760, where he was able to destroy a retreating rearguard of Prussian General Hülsen (de) under Spandau.
 During the war, Tekeli was a distinguished participant in skirmishes.
 As the war drew to a close, Tekeli took part in the capture of Kolberg under the command of General Pyotr Rumyantsev, and was promoted for his service to the rank of colonel in 1763.

 After Empress Catherine the Great took to the throne, Colonel Tekeli was soon back in combat against the Bar Confederation (1764–1768); for his distinctions he was awarded the rank of brigadier.